 Debt collection abroad

-Bierens has a large international debt collection team, consisting of lawyers and debt collection specialists.
+Bierens has a large team of specialists, consisting of solicitors and debt collection specialists.
 We ensure that your case is handled by the right specialist.
-Often this is someone who has experience in your sector or specialises in debt collection in the country of your debtor.
-This way you can be sure that the right debt collection specialist is always on hand to deal with your case.
+In most cases this is someone who has experience within your industry or specialises in debt collection in the UK.
+This way you can be assured that the correct debt collection solicitor will be working on your case.